thatRichman/seqdir/README.md

 ### Pre-emptively Answered Questions (PAQ)
 Q: Will you support other sequencing platforms?
 A: Maybe.
 Initially, only Illumina is supported because that is the platform I work with professionally.

    If you want to see other platforms supported, submit an issue with sufficient documentation to implement the behavior, or submit a PR.

 Q: Does it work?

 A: Hopefully!

 Q: Async?

-A: Not yet.
-I want to do it right and I'm not particularly fast at that.
+A: I don't think there's much to benefit from async here.
+If you disagree, let me know and I'll explore it.